Kenton 3 Theatre

 Built for the Schine’s Circuit Inc. chain the 1,200-seat Kenton Theatre opened in September 1929.
 Designed in a Spanish Colonial style, the Kenton Theatre once featured murals painted on the auditorium and lobby walls, which unfortunately, were lost over years of neglect.

 In 1993, the Miller family, owners of the M.E.
-Theatres (which also include the Ada, in Ada, Ohio, the Elder, in Jackson Center, Ohio and the Hi-Road Drive-In, also in Kenton) acquired the decrepit Kenton Theatre and began to rebuild it.
+Theatres (which also include the Ada Theatre, in Ada, Ohio, the Elder Theatre, in Jackson Center, Ohio and the Hi-Road Drive-In, also in Kenton) acquired the decrepit Kenton Theatre and began to rebuild it.

 The balcony was divided into two-115 seat auditoriums, while the main floor seats 400.
 All new seats replaced the old ones, and the Kenton Theatre was repainted, re-carpeted and given new air-conditioning, electrical and projection equipment as well.